 - About Narateen for the Professional (O-430)

-- Narateen Sample Meeting Format (S-331)- also in Narateen New Group Packet and Download in Service Literature
+- Narateen Sample Meeting Format (S-331)- In Narateen New Group Packet and Download in Service Literature

-- Information for the Teenage Newcomer (P-118)- also in Narateen Group Packet
+- Information for the Teenage Newcomer (P-118)- In Narateen Group Packet

 - Book: One Day At A Time (Al-Anon materials for Narateen Groups)

 - Book: Living Today in Alateen (Al-Anon materials for Narateen Groups)

 - Book: Hope for Children of Alcoholics (Al-Anon materials for Narateen Groups)